nibrobb/cs2-player-reports/README.md

   --format {json,text}  the output format [DEFAULT=json]
 ```

-If you're feeling frisky, send Valve an email at <a href="mailto:cs2team@valvesoftware.com">
+To officially report, in addition to what do in-game, send Valve an email at <a href="mailto:cs2team@valvesoftware.com?subject=Farming%20Bot%20Report">
-cs2team@valvesoftware.com</a>
-to let them know you also feel helpless in this farm bot situation, and perhaps attach the compiled `output.json` file.
+cs2team@valvesoftware.com</a> or <a href="mailto:csgoteamfeedback@valvesoftware.com?subject=Farming%20Bot%20Report">csgoteamfeedback@valvesoftware.com</a> with the subject "Farming Bot Report", and perhaps attach the compiled `output.json` file.